Conduct a water use survey

 - Check with the manufacturer - to see if dishwasher spray heads can be replaced with more efficient heads, or if flow regulators can be installed.

-- Replace worn spray heads.
+- Replace worn spray heads and repair any continuous leaks.

 - For conveyor type washers - ensure that the water flow stops when there are no dishes in the washer.
 Install a sensing arm or other device that will detect the presence of dishes and shut the water off when there are no dishes on the conveyor.